aurule/npc/docs/customization/listings.rst

 .. tip::

     If you want your custom content to appear before the default block contents, just put your own code before the call to ``super()``.
-If you want to effectively hide the block, define it and don't call ``super()`` at all.
+If you want to hide the block, define it and don't call ``super()`` at all.

 These are the available blocks: